scode/docs/docs/source/hardware/thinkpad_t580_linux.rst

 Suspend/resume
 ^^^^^^^^^^^^^^

-I have had zero issues and have had to do zero tweaking.
-It appears to "just work".
+I have one problem with suspend/resume: If I suspend the laptop while an external mouse (USB) is connected, it won't resume again and I have to reset it.
+I have not done any debugging of the issue.

+Outside of that, suspend/resume has been fully reliable.
 Resume seems to take maybe 2-3 seconds or so.

 Bluetooth audio
 ^^^^^^^^^^^^^^^